andrewrgoss/andrewrgoss.com/content/about.md

 I'm currently a data engineer at <a href="https://www.interfolio.com" target="_blank">Interfolio</a>.

-* Interfolio is a consumer/enterprise SaaS collaboration platform serving the global higher education market.
+* Interfolio is a consumer/enterprise SaaS faculty information platform serving the global higher education market.
 * I’m building a modern business intelligence stack from the ground up in a way that allows others within different business units to answer important questions through supported self-service analytics.
 Design, documentation, and performance are all crucial to making the data easily explorable.

 ![Analytic Data Pipeline](/img/data_pipeline.png "Analytic Data Pipeline")